Mealman1551/Switch-Debian-Version/README.md

 This simple script let you switch between Sid, Testing and Stable.

+The script is named "s_deb_v.sh" which means "Switch_Debian_version.shell"

 ## How does it work?

 This script updates the /etc/apt/sources.list to the right version you choose.